shrikanth95/Air-Quality-Modeling/AQM_Functions_Summary.md

 }
 ```

-For a data-set `df.new`, the function returns a column with weekly seasonality for each day of the `df.new` data frame.
-For eg. for a 3 day data-set with `{Sunday, Monday, Tuesday}`, the function returns an array `{Seasonal Sunday, Seasonal Monday, Seasonal Tuesday}`
+For a dataset `df.new`, the function returns a column with weekly seasonality for each day of the `df.new` data frame.
+For eg. for a 3 day data-set with `{Sunday, Monday, Tuesday}`, the funciton returns an array `{Seasonal Sunday, Seasonal Monday, Seasonal Tuesday}`

 ### Usage